arsenicks/concourse-ansible-playbook-resource/README.md

-forked repo for testing purpose
+Forked repo for testing purpose.